 Along Railroad Town’s main road you will find the one-room Peters School, the Town Hall, the Hardware Store, the Planing Mill and the Post Office.
 Many of these sites are staffed during Railroad Town’s season.

 All aboard!
 The Railroad Town Depot represents one of the town hubs and features schedules, a telegraph office and loading by for luggage.

-Representative of upper class houses of the day, the Milisen and Lester Houses are elegant, foundational and recognizable.
-The Milisen is the more traditional of the two with a play area in the back and music room while the Lester features a large living room for entertaining and more modern furnishings.
+Representative of upper class houses of the day, the Milisen and Lesher Houses are elegant, foundational and recognizable.
+The Milisen is the more traditional of the two with a play area in the back and music room while the Lesher features a large living room for entertaining and more modern furnishings.

 Fonda House and Stolley House